env0-labs/env0.terminal/docs/env0.terminal_Overview.md

 ## What Is This?

 env0.terminal is a pure C# logic engine for simulating a fully modular, authentic Linux-style terminal.
-It is designed as a black-box DLL for consumption by any front end (Unity, CLI, etc.), powering narrative, puzzle, or adventure games.
+It is designed as a black-box DLL for consumption by any front end (CLI, custom UI, etc.), powering narrative, puzzle, or adventure games.

 - No UI or rendering is included.
 - All terminal, command, filesystem, and network logic is handled within this C# core.